fgeorges/xproject/README.md

 - generate the documentation out of the sources

-It understands the following languages (but we are happy to add support for your prefered language, if you ask loud enough to be heard):
+It understands the following languages (but we are happy to add support for your preferred language, if you ask loud enough to be heard):

 - XProc